mygreenandblue/paperless-mobile/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Paperless Mobile brings <a href="https://github.com/paperless-ngx/paperless-ngx">paperless-ngx</a> to your smartphone without any compromises.
+EDMS Mobile brings <a href="https://github.com/paperless-ngx/paperless-ngx">paperless-ngx</a> to your smartphone without any compromises.
 While you can use paperless-ngx from a mobile browser, managing your documents this way is often a tedious and slow process.
 The app integrates a custom scanner, biometric authentication and many more conveniences to help you make the transition from a paper-based to a fully digital office experience.

 ### :rocket: Highlights
 :heavy_check_mark: **View** your documents at a glance<br>